daniel-hall/TestKit/README.md

 TestKit makes things much better by:

 1. Defining a clear unit test structure that simplifies and templates the writing of "dumb tests"
-2. Separating the input values, and expected output values from the actual code and moving them into an external data file that can be updated by anyone without writing more code
+2. Separating the input values and expected output values from the actual code and moving them into an external data file that can be updated by anyone without writing more code
-3. Making it so that the often-repeated code that checks the properties of an actual output against the properties of an _expected_ output is only written one time, and is reused for all validation thereafter.
+3. Making it so that the often-repeated code that verifies that the properties of test output match expectations is only written one time, and is reused for all validation thereafter.

 #### Example